 More information explaining the admissions requirements for international students or applicants with international degrees can be found here on the International Admissions page.
 If you have specific questions, please contact an enrollment counselor for personal guidance through the application process.

-Our enrollment counselors are here to help you understand the Doctor of Education (Ed.D.) admission requirements and assist you throughout the entire application process.
+Enrollment counselors are here to help you understand the Education admission requirements and assist you throughout the entire application process.

 If you have any questions about the graduate programs in Education coursework or the program requirements, please speak to one of our enrollment counselors at the email or phone number below.